6. Lawn Starters

 A liquid form is usually applied after the turf has been laid or the seed sown and are applied every week for the first six weeks.

 Seasol Lawn & Turf Starter is an excellent example of a lawn starter to get your lawn off to a great start.
-It contains Seasol, plus highly active liquid compost to improve seed germination rates and reduces transplant shock on lawn turf.
+It contains Seasol, plus highly active liquid compost to improve seed germination rates and reduce transplant shock on lawn turf.

 It promotes strong root development, healthy green growth and reduces stress from heat, drought, frost and foot traffic.
 Boosted with highly active liquid compost it helps to improve soil health, moisture retention and nutrient uptake.